-Heart Health: The antioxidant capacity of the blood can be increased by green tea’s polyphenols and anti-oxidants.
-Along with catechins, this protects the LDL particles from oxidation, which is one of the pathways towards cardiovascular disease.
+Green tea’s polyphenols and antioxidants increase the antioxidant capacity of the blood.
+Along with catechins, this protects the LDL particles from oxidation, which is one of the pathways toward cardiovascular disease.

-Reduces Cholesterol: Studies suggest that drinking green tea on a regular basis will reduce the total and LDL or “bad” cholesterol.
-Due to the presence of a large quantity of anti-oxidants, it increases the antioxidant capacity of the blood which prevents the LDL particles from oxidation.
+Studies suggest that drinking green tea on a regular basis will reduce the total and LDL or “bad” cholesterol.
+Due to the presence of a large number of anti-oxidants, it increases the antioxidant capacity of the blood which prevents the LDL particles from oxidation.
 Lower cholesterol means a decreased risk of heart disease.

-Promotes Weight Loss: Green tea boosts the metabolic rate and increases fat burning capacity of the body.
-It aids in increasing fat oxidation which mobilizes fatty acids from fat tissues and make them available for use as energy.
+Green tea boosts the metabolic rate and increases the fat-burning capacity of the body.
+It aids in increasing fat oxidation which mobilizes fatty acids from fat tissues and makes them available for use as energy.
 This leads to positive and healthy weight loss which can sustain for a longer period.

-Inflammatory Skin Disease: Inflammatory skin disease is characterized by patches of dry, red, flaky skin caused by the inflammation and over-production of skin cells.
+Inflammatory skin disease is characterized by patches of dry, red, flaky skin caused by inflammation and over-production of skin cells.
 Consuming green tea will slow the growth of skin cells and inflammation.

-Type-2 Diabetes: It is an excellent drink for diabetics as it has zero calories and helps to maintain healthy blood sugar levels.
-It aids in lowering the risk of diabetes in people who are prone to become diabetic.
+It is an excellent drink for diabetics as it has zero calories and helps to maintain healthy blood sugar levels.
+It aids in lowering the risk of diabetes in people who are prone to becoming diabetic.

-Anti-Carcinogenic Effects: While green tea is not proved to cure cancer, studies reveal that the polyphenols which are present in green tea can decrease tumor growth and may protect against the harmful effects of chemotherapy treatment.
+There is no proof that green tea can cure cancer.
+Although studies reveal that the polyphenols present in green tea can decrease tumor growth.
+They also protect against the harmful effects of chemotherapy treatment.

-Sleep and Stree Reduction: Due to low caffeine content, green tea is less likely to impair sleep.
+Due to its low caffeine content, green tea is less likely to impair sleep.
 It also promotes the production of dopamine which is a mood stabilizing enzyme and helps to reduce stress.